AlexBrou/preferencial_voting_solidity/README.md

-# preferencial_voting_solidity
+# Preferencial Voting
-A Solidity (eth) Smart Contract that allows users to vote on candidates by preferrencial order
+## a Solidity Smart Contract

+I created this with the intention of:
+- create a governmental voting solution that I personally believe in
+- practicing my Solidity skills